AaronEnnis/CDDLabs/README.md

 If you type 'make CLEAN' in to the terminal, the make file will remove all of the object files in the folder.

+# To run

+After the executable is created, type "./" + the executable file name to run the program.

 # Create Doxygen

 First you need to open the Doxyfile and edit OUTPUT_DIRECTORY to the working directory + "/docs" (i.e /home/aaron/Desktop/Wator/docs)